Spot Regressions with Candlesticks: Candlestick-based Estimation

+The resulting estimator is always symmetric and positive semi-definite whenever $\Lambda$ is positive semi-definite.
+The choice of \(\lambda\) will be discussed in subsequent sections in detail.
+Naturally, I propose the following estimates for the spot quantites in the regression representation:

-The class of estimators defined in Equation \eqref{eq:spotcov_estimator} is highly flexible.
-For example, setting $\lambda=(1,0,0)$ recovers the standard spot covariance estimator in Equation \eqref{eq:spotcov_estimator_old}.
-Moreover, when $N=1$, the estimator encompasses several well-known candlestick-based spot volatility estimators (e.g., \cite{parkinson1980extreme}, \cite{garman1980estimation}, \cite{li2024reading}), which have been shown to deliver substantial efficiency gains, yielding more precise estimates and reliable inference.\footnote{For instance, \cite{garman1980estimation} propose the following estimator for spot variance, among others: $\widehat{c}_{n,t}=-0.3925r_i^2 + 0.0095a_i^2 + 0.5015w_i^2$ which implies $\lambda=(-0.3925, 0.0095, 0.5015).$} From this perspective, the proposed estimator can be viewed as a natural multivariate extension of these univariate methods, thereby generalizing their efficiency benefits to the multivariate setting.
+The proposed class of estimators is highly flexible.
+For example, setting $\lambda=(1,0,0)$ recovers the classic spot covariance and beta estimator defined in Equation \eqref{eq:spotcov_estimator_old} and \eqref{eq:spotcov_estimator_old_beta}.
+Furthermore, the estimator can be viewed as a natural multivariate extension of the univariate candlestick-based volatility estimators, and hence my approach aims to generalize these efficiency gains to the multivariate setting.

-At a first glance, it might be surprising that moments of high and low returns are included in the covariance estimator just like the regular returns.
-However, there exist a tight connection between the moments of candlestick returns and the underlying correlation structure.
-To illustrate this, consider a price process $\boldsymbol{X}_t$ generated by a bivariate Brownian motion with unit volatilities and constant correlation coefficient $\rho$.\footnote{This special case considers $N=2$ assets and implies following specifications for Ito-semimartingale process in Equation \eqref{eq:itosemi}: $\boldsymbol{b}_t=0$ and $\boldsymbol{c}_t$ is unit diagonal matrix with off-diagonal elements given by $\rho$.} Denote the correlations between the candletick returns by $\rho_r, \rho_a, \rho_w$.
-Clearly, it holds that $\rho_r=\rho$.
-As shown by \cite{rogers2006correlation}, the correlation of range and asymmetry variables ($\rho_a, \rho_w$) are smooth and nonlinear functions of $\rho$.
-Figure \ref{fig:cross_moments} illustrates this relationship.
-Notably, $\rho_w$ is symmetric around zero, while $\rho_a$ closely follows $45$-degree line.
-This figure thus suggests that the cross moments of candlestick returns may contain valuable information about the underlying correlation structure.
+\begin{remark} At a first glance, it might be surprising that moments of high and low returns are included in the covariance estimator just like the regular returns.
+In this regard, \cite{rogers2006correlation} show that the correlations of range and asymmetry variables are smooth and nonlinear functions of the correlation coefficient of the underlying price process.
+Thus this suggests that the cross moments of candlestick returns may contain valuable information about the underlying correlation structure and thus motivates my approach to incorporate them into the estimation process. \end{remark}